hmcts/ccd-docker/bulk-user-setup/README.md

 * path to the CSV input file (Directory path)
 * ccd _idam-admin_ username
 * ccd _idam-admin_ password
-* idam oauth2 secret for _ccd-bulk-user-management_ client
+* idam oauth2 secret for _ccd-bulk-user-management_ client -
-* environment
+* environment - will be prod in production environment

+To get the oauth2 secret for idam client run the following:

+az login (if not already logged in to Azure) az keyvault secret show --vault-name ccd-prod --name ccd_bulk_user_management_secret

+Generated log file and output files will be placed in bulk-user-setup/test/outputs/{Date} folder.

 ----